ABSI Leadership & Partners

 FWC - Apalachicola Bay Restoration (National Fish & Wildlife Foundation Award)

 The Florida Fish & Wildlife Conservation Commission's (FWC) restoration project, funded by the NFWF's Gulf Environmental Benefit Fund, is being conducted in partnership with FSU through the ABSI project.
 With common interests in coordinating with local stakeholders, understanding causes of decline, and restoring the ecosystem of the Apalachicola Bay System, this project will implement up to 1,000 acres of oyster reef restoration in Apalachicola Bay.
-Key players in this initiative are Jim Estes (Deputy Director of FWC's Marine Fisheries Management) (L), who has 34 years of experience conducting research and managing freshwater and marine fisheries, and Ed Camp (University of Florida Fisheries & Aquatic Sciences (R) an interdisciplinary scientist who focuses on the ecology and human dimension aspects of managing fisheries & aquaculture.
+One of the key players in this initiative is Ed Camp (University of Florida Fisheries & Aquatic Sciences.
+Ed is an interdisciplinary scientist who focuses on the ecology and human dimension aspects of managing fisheries & aquaculture.